Valiant Wings Publishing | Airframe Detail 1: The Blohm & Voss Bv 141

 This small section (four pages in all) features a build of the new HobbyBoss 1/48 Bv 141B kit by Steve Evans.
 While the stylised paint job isn't strictly to my tastes, and the text could have used a little more editorial oversight, Steve builds a fine model and the HobbyBoss kit looks like a beauty.

 The two appendices occupy a single page at the back of the book.
 The first gives a run down of Bv 141 kits (more than you'd think!), as well as decals and aftermarket accessories.
 I found this section fascinating for dispelling my belief that there has only ever been the Airfix kit available.
 Predictably, no kits in 1/32 scale are mentioned, mainly because, as far as I'm aware, none have ever been released.
-It's hard to imagine any manufacturer bring an injection-moulded Bv 141 to market in 1/32 scale, but I'm surprised there hasn't been at least a vacuform kit released at some point.
+It's hard to imagine any manufacturer bringing an injection-moulded Bv 141 to market in 1/32 scale, but I'm surprised there hasn't been at least a vacuform kit released at some point.

 The second appendix gives an understandably brief list of known references for the Bv 141, with this title representing just the second publication dedicated to the type.
 Perhaps that's another reason we haven't seen one in 1/32 scale so far.